 - If the “Avg Age (Months)” data is 0.0, the given drive model was not in service during 2015 making the value difficult to compute.
 (We’ll try to figure out a better way to compute this value by the next report.)

 - The HGST (*) model name—we’ve been asked to use HGST in place of Hitachi and we are honoring that request, but these drives report their model as Hitachi and are listed as such in the data files.

 - The Low Rate and High Rate are the boundaries for the confidence interval for the failure rate listed.

 If the chart is too much data all at once, you can download a ZIP file that when unzipped contains a Microsoft Excel file of the data from the chart.
 Then you can parse the facts and figures at your leisure.

 - In the chart below are the failure stats for all of the drives in the review, broken down by year.
 We’ve also computed the average failure rate for all periods for all drives at 4.81%.

-- The Western Digital 1TB drives in use are nearly 6 years old on average.
-There are several drives with nearly 7 years of service.
+- The Western Digital 1TB drives in use are nearly six years old on average.
+There are several drives with nearly seven years of service.
 It wasn’t until 2015 that the failure rate rose above the annual average for all drives.
-This makes sense given the “bathtub” curve of drive failure where drives over 4 years start to fail at a higher rate.
-Still the WD 1TB drives have performed well for a long time.
+This makes sense given the “bathtub” curve of drive failure where drives over four years start to fail at a higher rate.
+Still, the WD 1TB drives have performed well for a long time.

 - Nearly all of the 1TB and 1.5TB drives were installed in Storage Pod 1.0 chassis.
 Yet, these two sizes have very different failure rates.